ThibaultGROUEIX/AtlasNet/README.md

 ### AtlasNet + Shape Reconstruction by Learning Differentiable Surface Representations

-Welcome to this branch : it is an unofficial implemention of [Shape Reconstruction by Learning Differentiable Surface Representations](https://arxiv.org/abs/1911.11227) from Yan Bednarik and Thibault Groueix.
+Welcome to this branch : it is an unofficial implemention of [Shape Reconstruction by Learning Differentiable Surface Representations](https://arxiv.org/abs/1911.11227) from Jan Bednarik and Thibault Groueix.

 ### Note

-This repo include an implementation from Yan Bednarik of Differentiable Surface properties and their usage to form a conformal regularization of 3D shape reconstruction (on ShapeNet).
+This repo include an implementation from Jan Bednarik of Differentiable Surface properties and their usage to form a conformal regularization of 3D shape reconstruction (on ShapeNet).

-Such properties include (please check Yan's paper for details):
+Such properties include (please check Jan's paper for details):

 * Normals
 * First fondamental form (Jacobian)